rhwhite/numeric_old_2022/docs/ugradsyllabus20.rst

    -  Estimate: 6 hours

-   -  Quiz #2 Objectives pertaining to Lab 1 all section and Lab 2 sections Introduction, Accuracy of Difference Approximations
+   -  Quiz #2 Objectives pertaining to Lab 2

-   -  Quiz #3 Objectives pertaining to Lab 2 all sections and Lab 3
-      section Linear Systems.

    -  Assignment: See web.